-RTEMS assumes that arguments are placed on the current stack before the directive is invoked via the bsr or jsr instruction.
+RTEMS assumes that arguments are placed on the current stack before the directive is invoked via the call instruction.
 The first argument is assumed to be closest to the return address on the stack.
 This means that the first argument of the C calling sequence is pushed last.
 The following pseudo-code illustrates the typical sequence used to call a RTEMS directive with three (3) arguments:

-'''

 push third argument

 push second argument

 push first argument

 invoke directive

 remove arguments from the stack

-'''

-The arguments to RTEMS are typically pushed onto the stack using a move instruction with a pre-decremented stack pointer as the destination.
+The arguments to RTEMS are typically pushed onto the stack using a push instruction.
 These arguments must be removed from the stack after control is returned to the caller.
-This removal is typically accomplished by adding the size of the argument list in bytes to the current stack pointer.
+This removal is typically accomplished by adding the size of the argument list in bytes to the stack pointer.